Tomas Alfredson: International career

 After finishing the work on Let the Right One In, Alfredson publicly announced that he would not make any more films in the "foreseeable future".
 He stated that he had grown tired with the Swedish film and television industry, which he considered "drained of power, courage, and gravity."
 While he had received several offers from Hollywood producers, he was reluctant to leave his "home, children and all the colleagues I depend on to be good."
 However, in March 2009 he announced that he would partake in a big international film production.
 In July 2009, Alfredson signed to direct a film adaptation of John le Carré's 1974 novel Tinker Tailor Soldier Spy.
 Produced by Working Title Films' Tim Bevan and Eric Fellner, it premiered in September 2011 at the 68th Venice International Film Festival.

 In 2012, it was announced that Alfredson had acquired the rights to make a film adaptation of Astrid Lindgren's novel The Brothers Lionheart, with Alfredson planning to direct and John Ajvide Lindqvist to write the screenplay.

 In 2017, Alfredson directed the widely panned The Snowman.
-Despite the all-star cast and popular book series by Jo Nesbø, the movie was derided by critics and received a 7% rating on Rotten Tomatoes.
+Despite the all-star cast and it being based on a book from the popular series by Jo Nesbø, the movie was mostly panned by critics and received a 7% rating on Rotten Tomatoes.